Sara Stelzer’s life was just beginning when it was tragically cut short.

 “We felt the need to get the word out about this terrible disease and started a campaign to speak at universities.
 Our story is simple: We tell our story then we present a PowerPoint presentation explaining what meningitis is, what the symptoms are and how at-risk students can protect themselves with the vaccine," Greg said.

 The couple has already seen success at San Diego State University, where Sara attended before falling ill.
 They annually hold a roughly one-hour informative session with resident assistants (RAs), parents, students and more.
-Three students in the fall of 2018 were diagnosed with meningitis B but survived; an RA for one of them told the couple their presentation helped her recognize the student's symptoms as something more severe than the flu, Greg said.
+Three students in the fall of 2018 were diagnosed with meningitis B but survived.
+An RA for one of them told the couple their presentation helped her recognize the student's symptoms as something more severe than the flu, he said.

 Starting in the fall of 2019, San Diego State University will require all incoming students have a meningococcal serogroup B vaccine, Greg said, adding he and Laurie are hopeful other universities across the country will follow suit.